Pillow Lab: 2022-2023

 Michael Sakamoto is an artist, scholar, educator, and curator in dance, theater, photography, and media.
 His creative works have been presented globally in 15 countries, including at Dance Center of Columbia College-Chicago, Vancouver International Dance Festival, REDCAT, Tokyo International Butoh Festival, TACTFest Osaka, Gøteborg Art Sounds, and other venues.

-Sonya Tayeh and Jennifer Freeman
+Pillow Lab: Sonya Tayeh and Jenn Freeman

 Residency: November 2-13, 2022

 Sonya Tayeh is a New York City based Tony® Award-winning choreographer and director.
 Since paving her professional career, her work has been characterized as a blend of powerful versatility and theatrical range.
 Jenn Freeman is an American choreographer, dance performer, and educator based in New York City.
 Most recently Freeman premiered a new work at The Festival des Arts de Saint-Sauveur.
 This year she was commissioned to create a new work for the Martha Graham Dance Company.

 Residency: November 14-20, 2022